Library Exhibition Box

 Rena Whistance-Smith of the Alberta North Chapter conducted a fast-paced coptic binding workshop assisted by Janice Peters and Dawn Woolsey.

 Exhibition of handmade books at the Gallery at Milner, the Stanley Milner library exhibit space in downtown Edmonton.
 The collection featured structures from the annual exchange challenge, previously unshown pieces from our Education collection, boxwork and marbled papers.
-Tina Cho and Dawn Woolsey offered a 2-hour workshop at the library offering two variations of a small book form.
+Tina Cho and Dawn Woolsey offered a 2-hour workshop at the library offering two variations of a small origami book form.

 April 14 – July 07, 2012

-The exhibition will then travel to South Korea for the Wonju 2013 Hanji Paper Festival September 5 to 9, 2013.
+The exhibition travelled to South Korea for the Wonju 2013 Hanji Paper Festival September 5 to 9, 2013.
 Wonju is formally twinned with Edmonton and Gangwon province has a similar agreement with Alberta.
 Wonju is the ancient centre of mulberry paper making in Korea and a modern centre for the hi-tech paper industry.
 The city of about 300,000 hosts a giant annual paper making festival that attracts a quarter million visitors.

 - A small exhibit was set up at the entrance to the St. Albert Public Library for the May Art Walk.
 The exhibit ran April 25 – June 4 and featured 24 handmade books by 7 of our members: Barbara Johnston, Sara Norquay, Janice Peters, Ros Schell, Anna Szul, Rena Whistance-Smith and Dawn Woolsey.